pezra/rspec-mode/README.md

     (add-to-list 'load-path "/path/to/rspec-mode")
     (require 'rspec-mode)

+Provided you have `yasnippet` installed, you can load the snippets:

+    (eval-after-load 'rspec-mode
+      '(rspec-install-snippets))

 ## Usage
 If `rspec-mode` is installed properly, it will be started automatically when `ruby-mode` is started.